Customizing Your Backyard for Children on the Autism Spectrum

 Children need time to play.
 It is so important, the United Nations declared play as a human right in the 1989 UN Convention on the Rights of the Child.
 Playtime is instrumental in helping children develop gross and fine motor skills, language and communication skills, thinking and problem-solving skills, and social skills.
 Playing outside has its own importance.
 Outdoor exercise helps boost immunity, promotes imagination, hones problem solving skills, reduces stress, improves vision, and provides a healthy dose of vitamin D.

 Parents of children with autism often have difficulty playing with their children.
 Children with autism may lose interest in directives or involve themselves in repetitive, seemingly pointless acts of play that isolate them from other children.
 However, play can be an incredibly useful tool for teaching a child on the autism spectrum valuable developmental skills.
+Many parents use Handsocks as a way to provide a safe and fun environment for children with autism, by allowing comfort and control to be the main focus of play time.

 Custom Backyard for Children with Autism